The Hidden Life of Trees by Peter Wohlleben

 However, I found the book heavy-going and frustrating and was relieved when I finally made it to the end.

-The author’s anthropomorphism is ubiquitous: Beeches harass other species, pines resent competitors, mother trees have buddies.
-And long parts of the book are boring.
-In many chapters he introduces a topic and then goes through the list of how it relates to different trees: the oak, the beech, the silver birch, the Douglas fir, the spruce etc. When this device happens repeatedly it gets rather tedious.
-And most examples are western European trees with brief forays into north America.
+Beeches harass other species, pines resent competitors, mother trees have buddies.
+And long parts of the book are frankly quite boring.
+This is because he approaches many chapters in the same way.
+He introduces a topic and then goes through the list of how it relates to different trees.
+So first he talks about the oak, the beech, the silver birch, the Douglas fir, the spruce etc. When this device happens repeatedly it gets rather tedious.
+And most examples are western European trees with brief forays into North America.
 I would have loved to read more about Asian or African trees.

-The book does include gems of insight and knowledge.
+The Hidden Life of Trees does include gems of insight and knowledge.
 But for me, they are hidden amongst too much foliage.